Introduction

 - Teamwork and adaptability

-According to the AISHE 2023 report, management programs account for a significant share of postgraduate enrolments, highlighting the growing recognition of these skills in the job market.
+According to the AISHE report, about 12.1 per cent of students are enrolled at the postgraduate level, and Management is among the top postgraduate streams, accounting for 14 per cent of master’s-level enrolment.
 Students preparing for MBA admission in Shillong or applying to the best MBA colleges in Shillong should focus equally on skill development and eligibility criteria.

 Conclusion